SOUTHEASTERN ELECTRIC COOPERATIVE, INC.

 SECTION 4.07 Vacancies

-Any vacancy occurring on the Board may be filled by the affirmative vote of a majority of the remaining directors for the unexpired portion of the term.
-The member elected as director to fill the vacancy must meet the qualifications of a director.
+The unexpiered portion of the term created by any vacancy occurring on the Board may, at the discretion of the Board, be filled by the affirmative vote of a majority of the remaining directors or opened for election a the next membership meeting.
+Any member elected as director to fill the vacancy must meet the qualifications of a director.

 SECTION 4.08 Compensation